microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 **Default value**: `false`

-For JS engines that support bytecode generation, this controls if bytecode should be generated when a JavaScript bundle is first loaded.<br/>Subsequent runs of the application should be faster as the JavaScript will be loaded from bytecode instead of the raw JavaScript.  <br/>[`ByteCodeFileUri`](#bytecodefileuri) must be set to a location the application has write access to in order for the bytecode to be successfully cached.
+For JS engines that support bytecode generation, this controls if bytecode should be generated when a JavaScript bundle is first loaded.
+Subsequent runs of the application should be faster as the JavaScript will be loaded from bytecode instead of the raw JavaScript.
+[`ByteCodeFileUri`](#bytecodefileuri) must be set to a location the application has write access to in order for the bytecode to be successfully cached.

 ### EnableDeveloperMenu
  bool `EnableDeveloperMenu`